 - School of Earth Sciences Faculty Mentoring Program

-- Career Development Award Toolkit-- This virtual resource center through the Palo Alto VA provides helpful information on fostering great mentorship.
-The site offers extensive access and resources for mentors and mentees.
+- Career Development Award Toolkit is a virtual resource center through the Palo Alto Veterans Affairs offering information on fostering strong mentoring relationships.
+The site offers extensive access and resources for mentors and their proteges.

-- NEW!
-National Research Mentoring Network (NRMN) is a nation-wide cosortium, sponsored by the National Institutes of Health, that offers a plethora of training and opportunities to connect for mentors and mentees in the biosciences.
+- National Research Mentoring Network (NRMN) is a nationwide cosortium, sponsored by the National Institutes of Health, that offers a plethora of training and opportunities to connect for mentors and mentees in the biosciences.

-- National Center for Faculty Development and Diversity-- Stanford faculty have access to the mentor network of alums of the NCFDD's Faculty Success Program and other resources.
+- National Center for Faculty Development and Diversity-- Stanford faculty members may access the mentor network of alums of the NCFDD's Faculty Success Program and other resources.

 - Giving and Getting Career Advice: A Guide for Junior and Senior Faculty - A resource on career advice for Junior and Senior Faculty from University of Michigan.

-- Survive and Thrive: A Guide for Untenured Faculty.
-By Wendy Crone.
+- Survive and Thrive: A Guide for Untenured Faculty, Wendy Crone.
 Mogan & Claypool Publishers.
 2010.
-FREE copy for new faculty through VPFDD.
-Request your free copy here.

-- Making the Right Moves: A Practical Guide to Scientific Management for Postdocs and New Faculty, Second Edition.
-Howard Hughes Medical Institute and Burroughs Wellcome Fund.
+- Making the Right Moves: A Practical Guide to Scientific Management for Postdocs and New Faculty, Second Edition(free and available online), Howard Hughes Medical Institute and Burroughs Wellcome Fund.
 2006.
-FREE through VPFDD or online .

-- Getting the Most out of Your Mentoring Relationships: A Handbook for Women in STEM.
-By Donna J. Dean.
+- Getting the Most out of Your Mentoring Relationships: A Handbook for Women in STEM, Donna J. Dean.
 Springer.
 2009.

-- The Academic Medicine Handbook: A Guide to Achievement and Fulfillment for Academic Faculty.
-Edited by Laura Weiss Roberts.
+- The Academic Medicine Handbook: A Guide to Achievement and Fulfillment for Academic Faculty, Laura Weiss Roberts, editor.
 Springer.
 2013.

-- Tomorrow's Professor: Preparing for Academic Careers in Science and Engineering.
-By Richard Reis.
+- Tomorrow's Professor: Preparing for Academic Careers in Science and Engineering, Richard Reis.
 IEEE Press and Wiley.
 1996 and 2012.

 - Coaching and Mentoring: How to Develop Talent and Achieve Stronger Performance.
-By Harvard Business School Press.
-2004. (includes online tools)
+Harvard Business School Press, 2004 (includes online tools).